mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

-Decryption methods so far have failed to break the firmware of the weapon but gather some data, including a trademark called ‘Omicron’.
+Decryption methods so far have failed to break the firmware of the weapon but gather some data, including a trademark called 'Omicron'.
 Some believe this is one of the first products of the mythical weaponsmith; others that the mechanism was stolen and repurposed.
 Either way, experts agree that the designer made sure the decryption is top drawer – something uncommon in improvised weaponry.